AdobeDocs/experience-platform.en/help/destinations/catalog/advertising/magnite-batch.md

 >[!IMPORTANT]
 >
->- A Mapping ID or "NONE" is required for this destination.
+> A Mapping ID or "NONE" is required for this destination.
+>
->- A Mapping ID should be provided when an audience has a pre-existing Segment ID previously known to Magnite Streaming.
+> A Mapping ID should be provided when an audience has a pre-existing Segment ID previously known to Magnite Streaming.
 Otherwise, "NONE" should be used as the Mapping ID.
+>
->- When configuring the filename for each audience, please include the Mapping ID via the "Custom Text" field to add.
-The Mapping ID will be appended as: "{previous_filename}\_\[MAPPING_ID\]."
-If this audience is new to Magnite Streaming, and you will not be providing a Mapping ID, "NONE" should be entered into the "Custom Text" field.
-The new filename in this case should be: "{previous_filename}\_\[NONE\]".
+> When configuring the filename for each audience, please include the Mapping ID via the "Custom Text" field to add.
+The Mapping ID will be appended as: `{previous_filename}\_\[MAPPING_ID\].` If this audience is new to Magnite Streaming, and you will not be providing a Mapping ID, "NONE" should be entered into the "Custom Text" field.
+The new filename in this case should be: `{previous_filename}\_\[NONE\]`.

 ## Exported data / Validate data export {#exported-data}

 Once your audiences have been uploaded, you may validate your audiences have been created and uploaded correctly.

-- The Magnite Streaming Batch destination delivers S3 files to Magnite Streaming at a daily cadence.
+* The Magnite Streaming Batch destination delivers S3 files to Magnite Streaming at a daily cadence.
 After delivery and ingestion, audiences/segments are expected to appear in Magnite Streaming, and can be applied to a deal.
 You can confirm this by looking-up the segment ID or segment name that was shared during the activation steps in the Adobe Experience Platform.

 >[!NOTE]
 >